sudhir-b/deserialise/README.md

 Then, run `sls deploy --aws-profile <AWS_PROFILE>`

-You may omit `--profile` if you have a default AWS profile set up.
+You may omit `--aws-profile` if you have a default AWS profile set up.

 ## Limitations & future work